 As you can tell from what you’ve read so far, though, the terminology can be confusing.

-It’s unfortunately common for car sellers and dealerships to get things confused and label any car which allows some sort of gear selection as a “manual” car, even though it’s not a true manual transmission car.
+It’s unfortunately common for car sellers and dealerships to get things confused and label any vehicle which allows some sort of gear selection as a “manual” car, even though it’s not a true manual transmission car.

 So, always look at the photos carefully when shopping online for a vehicle.

-The New Kid: The Continuously Variable Transmission
+The New Kid: The Continuously Variable Transmission (CVT)

 The basic idea behind a CVT has been around since da Vinci’s time.
 However, it’s only been in the last fifteen years or so that the CVT has come into common use in mainstream cars.

-However, you can essentially think of a CVT as a strong belt or band that rides between variable size spindles, one attached to your driveshaft and one attached to your engine, with the ability of those spindles to vary their diameters and thus the length and functional “gearing” involved.
+You can essentially think of a CVT as a strong belt or band that rides between variable size spindles, one attached to your driveshaft and one attached to your engine, with the ability of those spindles to vary their diameters and thus the length and functional “gearing” involved.

-How Can I Find out What Kind of Transmission My Car Has?
+How Can I Find Out What Kind of Transmission My Car Has?

 Trying to find out what kind of transmission your car has, but having a difficult time doing so?
 We’ve got you covered – and it really is way more simple than it might seem at the time, so don’t worry!